dynarithmic/twain_library/README.md

 ----

-The "standard" versions of the DTWAIN library will not require an installation of the Visual C++ runtime files, so there shouldn't be an issue when using the standard versions.
+The "standard" versions of the DTWAIN library ("standard" meaning the DLL's found in the **full_logging** and **partial_logging** directories -- See below in the **How do I get set up using DTWAIN** section) will not require an installation of the Visual C++ runtime files, so there shouldn't be an issue when using the standard versions.
 However the standard versions are larger in size (up to a megabyte or so) than the versions that require an installation of the Visual C++ runtime already installed on the system that DTWAIN will be running on.

 Since most Windows systems within the past 8 years has the Visual C++ runtime already installed by other applications, this may not be an issue and the smaller-sized DTWAIN DLL's can be used.
 However, if for some reason your system does not have the proper runtime components, you can get the Visual C++ runtime libraries <a href="https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version" target="_blank">here</a>.
 When downloading, choose **vc_redist.x86.exe** for 32-bit applications, and/or **vc_redist.x64.exe** for 64-bit applications.